 Bush beans, peas, spinach, basil

-These crops are still well within beginner range, but they benefit from a slightly more consistent routine.
+These are still well within beginner range, but they benefit from a slightly more consistent routine.
 Watering needs to happen on a regular schedule rather than whenever you remember.
-Light feeding with a balanced liquid fertilizer every two weeks during active growth helps noticeably.
+Light feeding with a balanced liquid fertilizer every two weeks during active growth helps.

-The extra care here is minimal in practice — perhaps five to ten additional minutes per week.
+The extra care is minimal — perhaps five to ten additional minutes per week.
 The results, however, are meaningfully better than the hands-off approach that works for radishes and lettuce.

 Stretch Goals: Satisfying but Needing More Commitment